input-output-hk/partner-chains/docs/intro.md

 | mainnet       | ~2 days|

 #### Running db-sync
-In order to observe the state of the Cardano ledger, the Partner Chain relies on [db-sync](https://github.com/IntersectMBO/cardano-db-sync) as chain-indexer.
+In order to observe the state of the Cardano ledger, the partner chain relies on [db-sync](https://github.com/IntersectMBO/cardano-db-sync) as chain-indexer.
 The default configuration is sufficient.
 Make sure to refer to the project [documentation](https://github.com/IntersectMBO/cardano-db-sync/blob/master/doc/Readme.md) for